angular/angular/aio/content/guide/ngmodule.md

 {@example 'ngmodule/ts/src/main-static.ts'}

-Because the entire application was pre-compiled, we don't ship the _Angular Compiler_ to the browser and we don't compile in the browser.
+Because the entire application was pre-compiled, Angular doesn't ship the Angular compiler to the browser and doesn't compile in the browser.

-The application code downloaded to the browser is much smaller than the dynamic equivalent and it is ready to execute immediately.
+The application code downloaded to the browser is much smaller than the dynamic equivalent and it's ready to execute immediately.
 The performance boost can be significant.

 Both the JIT and AOT compilers generate an `AppModuleNgFactory` class from the same `AppModule` source code.
 The JIT compiler creates that factory class on the fly, in memory, in the browser.
-The AOT compiler outputs the factory to a physical file that we're importing here in the static version of `main.ts`.
+The AOT compiler outputs the factory to a physical file that is imported here in the static version of `main.ts`.

 In general, the `AppModule` should neither know nor care how it is bootstrapped.

 Although the `AppModule` evolves as the app grows, the bootstrap code in `main.ts` doesn't change.
-This is the last time we'll look at `main.ts`.
+This is the last time you'll look at `main.ts`.

 <div class='l-hr'>